-If you’re mulling over how to start a model train layout, the best advice is just to start.
+If you’re mulling over starting your model train layout, the best advice is just to jump in.

 Planning helps, but you can think it over forever and a day and never even lay some track.